-Patrick is ranked as the only 'Star Individual' for Life Sciences: Transactional in Chambers UK 2020 and is ranked as an IP Star in the 2020 edition of Managing Intellectual Property.
-In this same year he won 'Financial & Corporate Lawyer of the Year: Licensing & Collaboration' in the LMG European Life Sciences Awards 2020 and achieved recognition by being ranked among the foremost patent practitioners in the IAM Global Leaders guide (the guide features those professionals who have been ranked in the gold tier of IAM Patent 1000).
+Patrick is ranked as the only 'Star Individual' for Life Sciences: Transactional in Chambers UK 2022 and is ranked as an IP Star in the 2022 edition of Managing Intellectual Property.
+In 2020 he won 'Financial & Corporate Lawyer of the Year: Licensing & Collaboration' in the LMG European Life Sciences Awards 2020 and achieved recognition by being ranked among the foremost patent practitioners in the IAM Global Leaders guide (the guide features those professionals who have been ranked in the gold tier of IAM Patent 1000).

 Patrick is also ranked in the Who's Who Thought Leader for Life Sciences publication and received 'Life Sciences - Transactional Lawyer of the Year 2019' at the prestigious, international, Who's Who Legal Awards 2019.
 He has since been named in Who's Who Legal: Thought Leaders Global Elite 2022 for 'Life Sciences – Transactional', recognising him among the top 2% of all Who's Who Legal-recognised legal practitioners from around the world.

 "Patrick Duxbury is known for his deft handling of complex technology transfer, research and collaboration agreements, indeed all manner of IP-driven transactions.
 A source says: 'He is a leading light and has made a considerable difference to the sector over may decades.' " Chambers UK 2020.